 - Dial a Law’s Children and consent to health care

-These two sources interpret key sections of the Infants Act regarding competency, capacity, and consent, which is relevant to physicians and other health care providers.
-Children (anyone under 19) can consent to their own medical care if they are “capable” (i.e. if he/she understands the medical care requested, the treatment process, and the risks and benefits of care).
-Children who are capable can normally obtain medical treatment without their parents’ or guardian’s knowledge or consent.
-In addition, you are unable to discuss a capable child’s medical care with the parents or guardian unless the child agrees.
+These two sources interpret key sections of the Infants Act regarding competency, capacity, and consent, which is relevant to all health care providers.
+Children (anyone under 19) can consent to their own health care if they are “capable” (i.e., if they understand the care requested, the treatment process, and the risks and benefits of care).
+Children who are capable can normally obtain health care treatment without their parents’ or guardian’s knowledge or consent.
+Children who are deemed capable to consent are allowed to disagree with their parents or health care provider regarding their care.
+In addition, you are unable to discuss a capable child’s health care with the parents or guardian unless the child agrees.

-It is recommended that you review the Interpretive Guidelines—Privacy Legislation for Private Practitioners along with the Standards for Record Keeping, particularly with respect to Standard 3: “Dietitians ensure a comprehensive client health record is maintained when individual nutrition assessments and interventions are provided.”
+It is recommended that you review the CDBC Privacy Guide along with the Standards for Record Keeping, particularly with respect to Standard 3: “Dietitians ensure a comprehensive client health record is maintained when individual nutrition assessments and interventions are provided.”
 There is no requirement to have a separate chart for the client’s care and one for the client’s mother.
 The child (and not the child’s parent) is your client; all documentation related to the care of your client, should be included within one chart.

 Q2: When do I need to obtain consent during nutrition care?
 When is consent required?
 When is consent not required?
 When is consent not valid?
 Is consent required each time a client is seen or (for example) when a change a therapeutic diet is implemented?